vukrosic/llm-research-v2/README.md

 python setup.py  # Installs requirements and creates .env file
 ```

-## 🎯 Three Ways to Use This Project
+## 🎯 Four Ways to Use This Project

 ### 1. 🚀 Quick Start - Use My Pre-trained Model